ChristophOberle/yaml-powershell-with-pyyaml/README.md

 ## Motivation
 There is no native support for YAML files in Powershell.

-Some implementations are based on a .NET library, only available uner Windows.
+Some implementations are based on a .NET library, only available under Windows.

 This implementation uses python3 with the PyYaml package.